Python for GIS and Geoscience

 If no message is returned, you’re all set!
 If a message (probably an error) returned, contact the instructors.
 Copy paste the message returned.

-3. (first day of the course) Test your configuration
+3. Test your configuration

 To check if your packages are properly installed, open the Conda Terminal again (see above) and navigate to the course directory: